Marge Bruchac

 1999: BA in Theater and History, Smith Scholar, Smith College, Northampton, MA

-Ph.D.
+PH.D.
 DISSERTATION

 “Historical Erasure and Cultural Recovery: Indigenous People in the Connecticut River Valley”